jaeyunha/jaeyunha/README.md

 <p align="center">
 Nice to meet you!👐<br>
-I am Jaeyun, an engineer, entreprenuer!<br>
+I am Jaeyun, an engineer, entreprenuer.<br>
+Currently, I am studying Mechanical Engineering and Computer Science at UC Berkeley.<br>
+Starting my own company has been always my dream and I am now trying to learn as many skills as possible.<br>
+My first startup is going to be with building a software platform.<br>
 </p>

 <br>